LJMData/Project4_Banking_Churn/README.md

 ## Part 1 : Data Preprocessing
 This Jupyter Notebook is an example of data preprocessing techniques that can be used to prepare data for predictive modeling.
 It uses a dataset obtained from Kaggle that contains information about bank customers and their churn rates.
-The dataset can be downloaded from the following link: https://www.kaggle.com/datasets/adammaus/predicting-churn-for-bank-customers
+The dataset can be downloaded from the following link: https://www.kaggle.com/datasets/adammaus/predicting-churn-for-bank-customers.
+This Dataset used a sample of 10,000 records.

 - Read in the CSV file using pandas
 - Drop any missing values from the dataset